Robotics For Mission Critical Data

 What are HELIX Robots?

-The HELIX family of robots is named for its unique mobility.
+The HELIX family of robots is named for its unique mobility and designed for environmental monitoring.
 Helical, screw-shaped pontoons allow HELIX to float on water or scroll across any terrain, including mud, snow, ice, and rocks.

 HELIX Neptune – Amphibious Robot